Getting to Appointments on Time: A Guide for Autistic Minds

 • A reminder the day before the appointment

-These alerts can be visual, audible, whatever works best for how your brain processes information.
+These alerts can be visual, audible, or both, depending on how your brain processes information.

 Breaking the timeline into smaller pieces can make it easier to manage.